alexnathanson/CASE_sensor_network/README.md

 ## Troubleshooting

+All devices can be found via ssh or ping with their hostname i.e. pi1.local, or via a browser or curl with http://pi1.local:5000.

-To find RPi IPs, log in to WAP via browser
+If that doesn't work, log in to WAP via browser, http://tplinkeap.net/.

 ## To do